 Birmingham Airport recommends that passengers departing from the airport should arrive at least 90 minutes before their flight time.
 If you're travelling on a long-haul flight earlier check-in may be required, confirm this with your airline in advance.

-The check-in halls are divided into two sections, check-in desks 1-82 are located in section 1 and home to the majority of the airlines, check-in desks 100-130 are in section 2 and operated by Air France, Eastern, Flybe, KLM and Thomson.
+The check-in halls are divided into two sections, check-in desks 1-82 are located in section 1 and home to the majority of the airlines, check-in desks 100-130 are in section 2 and operated by Air France, Eastern, Flybe, KLM and Tui.

 The majority of airlines offer online check-in in advance, online check-in times vary so it is important to confirm times and conditions with your airline.
 If you have checked-in online and are travelling with hold luggage you will need to take this to the bag drop desks in the check-in hall upon arrival at the airport, these typically close 60-45 minutes before the flight.